tls-check/TLS-Check/README.md

 ##### • LibIDN

-If you want to use IDN domain names (with charactes other then US-ASCII, e.g. äöü.tld), LibIDN is needed.
+If you want to use IDN domain names (with characters other then US-ASCII, e.g. äöü.tld), LibIDN is needed.
 You should install it with the package manager of your OS, e.g. `apt-get install libidn11-dev` should do this on Debian and Ubuntu.

 ##### • Perl